-The economic condition of the United States was very poor as a national recession was felt in all areas of the economy.
+The economic condition of the United States continued to be poor as the economy slowly recovered from a national recession.
 In order to provide economic assistance, the Federal Government provided Federal Stimulus funds to states and to schools.
 In Pennsylvania the stimulus funds were used to reduce the State's contribution to education.
 As a result, our financial statements showed a reduction in Basic Education Subsidies from the State and increased Federal Grants in a similar amount for both fiscal 2010 and 2011.
-They will be eliminated in fiscal 2012.
+The federal subsidies were eliminated in fiscal 2012 leading to a reduction in federal grants in these statements.